Alejandro Romualdo

-Alejandro Romualdo (December 19, 1926 Trujillo, Peru – May 27, 2008 Lima, Peru) was a Peruvian poet of the 20th century.
+Alejandro Romualdo (December 19, 1926 in Trujillo, Peru – May 27, 2008 in Lima, Peru) was a Peruvian poet of the 20th century.
 His best known work is the Song of Tupac Amaru, exalting the revolutionary spirit of the 18th-century leader.
 The poem, which glorified the Peruvian independence movement, won the Peruvian National Prize for Poetry in 1997.

 Life

-Born Alejandro Valle, he is the son of famed Peruvian actor, Alex Valle (Don Alex Valle), star of the popular TV series, Risas y Salsa.
+Born Alejandro Valle, he is the son of famed Peruvian actor, Alex Valle, star of the popular TV series, Risas y Salsa.